90kg in Pounds and Stone: A practical guide to Weight Conversion

 Q: Can I use online converters for weight conversions?

 A: Yes, numerous online converters are available that can quickly and accurately convert between kilograms, pounds, and stones.
-However, understanding the underlying conversion factors is crucial to ensure you're using the correct tool and interpreting the results accurately.
+On the flip side, understanding the underlying conversion factors is crucial to ensure you're using the correct tool and interpreting the results accurately.

 Q: Are there any differences between mass and weight?

 A: While often used interchangeably, mass and weight are distinct concepts.
-Mass is the amount of matter in an object, while weight is the force exerted on that mass due to gravity.
+Because of that, mass is the amount of matter in an object, while weight is the force exerted on that mass due to gravity.
 The kilogram measures mass, while pounds and stones represent weight.
 On Earth, the difference is negligible for most practical purposes, but in different gravitational fields (e.g., on the moon), the weight would change, while the mass remains constant.

 Q: Why are multiple weight units still used?